Instructional Design Support

 Curriculum design consultation

-We help department chairs, course directors, and resident chiefs identify current faculty development offerings that may meet their needs, and to design needs assessments and other methods to discover those needs.
+We help department chairs, block/course directors, and resident chiefs identify current faculty development offerings that may meet their needs, and to design needs assessments and other methods to discover those needs.
 Tailored offerings can occur within the context of an existing meeting to maximize participation.

 Implementing instructional technologies